Volunteer recruitment is currently on hold.

 - learn techniques and strategies you can use in your own life

 You will be provided with thorough training and ongoing support from staff at Self-Management BC.
 Volunteers do not need to be health professionals to deliver these programs.
 Some volunteers also support our programs by promoting within the community, for example, at health fairs or to distribute promotional material.

 Volunteers receive ongoing education and skills training, as well as an e-newsletter called The Link sent out six times per year.
 To view a sample newsletter, click here.

 - Participate in a personal telephone interview to assess suitability

-- Complete the training (2 to 4 days depending on program)
+- Successful completion of the training (2 to 4 days depending on program)

 Trainings are interactive and fun, and are provided at no cost.